insightautos/cordova-gmv-barcode-scanner/README.md

 Under unknown circumstances, an error may occur where the camera is upside down.
 Here is a list of devices that have this problem:
 - Zebra MC330K (Manufacturer: Zebra Technologies, Model: MC33)

+Current Solution: When your device have this problem, you can call the plugin with the option "mirrorCamera" and set its value to true.
+This will rotate the camera stream by 180 degrees.